Jason S. Sexton

 The challenge of sustaining the printed page is real all around.
 In Boom’s case, as a University of California Press publication, the journal sounded off with a major grant from The Andrew W. Mellon Foundation to fund a strategic initiative in California Studies.
 The $722,000 award supported the creation of this journal and aimed to support this emerging field.
 The experiment raced quickly through the grant in six years (perhaps sooner), and the challenge of blending the academic with the public-facing was not always (and is still not) easy to do, trying to blend reflective journalism and beautiful art with serious refereed academic scholarship.
 We believe California still warrants this, and perhaps now as much as ever.

 Over the last six years, we had some fantastic issues: on water innovation and scarcity; on California’s role in the Pacific world; on California in the world and the world in California; on the problem with San Francisco; on deep hanging out; on religion in California; on California prisons; and many more.
 Now we wish to open these conversations to the wider world, making all of our previous content free at http://boom.ucpress.edu.
 Meanwhile, we still wish to write for those who read; we wish to find our readers, California readers.
 We also wish to find our writers—courageous souls writing this place, mapping it, resisting.
-It may take more courage to write and read California as the rest of the country shifts from the ideas we share as Californians, which may require ongoing mapping, and increased levels of courage.
+It may take more courage to write and read California as the rest of the country shifts from the ideals we share as Californians, which may require ongoing mapping, and increased levels of courage.

 Along with Boom, a number of new and courageous voices have arisen who are writing about California in interesting, effective ways.
 Doug McGray’s award-winning The California Sunday Magazine carries captivating stories of California and beyond.
 Their partner Pop-Up Magazine also blazes a new path, with live shows on stage in different venues blending music, readings, visual displays of video art, and sometimes well over-the-top performances.
 There’s Tom Lutz’s LA Review of Books, which has taken the West Coast world of the literature review by storm.
 LARB really is a worldwide publication, and largely a book review site, accompanied by other creative print media and essays, but nobody has the California beat there.
 Steve Wasserman just landed back into his hometown Berkeley from his time at Yale University Press in New England, almost as if back from exile.
 While keeping Heyday’s presence in the Bay and LA he brings a kind of strength and chutzpa that fittingly builds on the strong shoulders of Malcolm Margolin, opening conversations in California to the world beyond in ways that fittingly commence the second chapter of California’s quintessential publishing house.

 Add to this the environmental historian and my predecessor at Boom, Jon Christensen, with his timely new Laboratory for Environmental Narrative Strategies (LENS), an incubator for new research and collaboration on storytelling, communications, and media in the service of environmental conservation and equity.
 With LENS (https://lensmagazine.org/) Jon and others advance important interdisciplinary questions of how we tell the stories of this place and will be important to watch.
 At Zocalo Public Square Joe Mathews and Gregory Rodriguez bring the kind of provocative reflection on California (and other cultures) that standard journalism simply doesn’t deliver, connecting the past to the present.
-The late Kevin Starr also was beginning to draw from a deeper, even religious reading of early forms of California, as shown in his recent book on the early American conquest, Continental Ambitions.
+The late Kevin Starr also was beginning to draw from a deeper, even religious reading of early forms of California, as shown in his recent book on the early American colonial experience, Continental Ambitions.